Categories: Oral Surgery

 5 reasons your dentist may suggest oral surgery

-Has your dentist informed you that your mouth is too small for all of your teeth, sleep apnea contributes to your daytime fatigue, or temporomandibular joint pain may improve with oral surgery?
+Has your dentist informed you that your mouth is too small for all of your teeth or that temporomandibular joint pain may improve with oral surgery?
 There are many reasons why a dentist may recommend oral surgery for you.
 Below are a few examples of conditions that may warrant at least a surgical consult.

 1. Oral cancer